Amanda Statham and nine-year-old son Sonny virtually travelled to French Polynesia to explore underwater gardens and delicious seafood.

 Advertising executive Serena Hamilton went on an empowering yoga and wellness retreat during lockdown… without even leaving home.

-‘After some personal challenges and three months of lockdown, I felt in need of a break from reality.
-So I took time off work and explored the wellbeing benefits of a virtual yoga retreat – from my garden!
+‘After some personal challenges and months of working from home, I felt in need of a break from reality.
+So I took time off and explored the wellbeing benefits of a virtual yoga retreat – from my garden!
 I chose a retreat package that was centred on a relevant theme for me: empowerment.
 The day was structured, with a mix of live yoga classes and wellness activities, alongside complementary playlists.

 I kick-started the morning with a dynamic live vinyasa yoga class on my laptop.
 At first I was a little nervous about doing yoga with strangers over Zoom, but the instructor made me feel at ease and helped us all with the virtual set-up.
 A day of online workshops followed.
 One taught me the benefits of breathing practices and hand gestures used in yoga.
 Another was a reflective writing exercise, where I wrote a gratitude list and developed it into an action plan of things I wanted to accomplish.